OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkInfoBar.md

 ---
-title: OlkInfoBar Object (Outlook)
+title: OlkInfoBar object (Outlook)
 keywords: vbaol11.chm1000304
 f1_keywords:
 - vbaol11.chm1000304
-ms.prod: outlook
 api_name:
 - Outlook.OlkInfoBar
 ms.assetid: 1aec19db-d28b-ef9b-3227-45aa4a296de6
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkInfoBar Object (Outlook)
+# OlkInfoBar object (Outlook)

 A control that provides an area to display specific information on a custom form.

 ## Remarks

 Before you use this control for the first time in the forms designer, add the Microsoft Outlook InfoBar Control to the control toolbox.
 You can only add this control to a form region in an Outlook form using the forms designer; you cannot add this control to a Visual Basic **UserForm** object in the Visual Basic Editor.

 The following is an example of this control at runtime.
 This control supports Microsoft Windows themes.